A theory of generalized Lam\'e curves: Log-free condition and ansatz solution

-which is the same as the one from the LHS of \eqref{e:constraint} as expected.
-The pole of the RHS of \eqref{e:constraint} at $z = a_\mu$ is at most simple.
+The double pole at $z = p_i$ on the right-hand side has coefficient $n_i + n_i^2 = n_i(n_i + 1)$, precisely matching the left-hand side.
 The remaining steps to justify that the GHH ansatz is indeed a solution are to equate all the residue terms and the constant terms.
-The following result gives the correspondence between the variables $\mathbf{a}$ in the generalized Hermite-Halphen ansatz and $(\{A_i\}_{i=1}^r,B)$ in the generalized Lam\'e equation ~\eqref{e:GLE}.

-We use shorthand notations to denote summations over $\mu \in [1, n]$ or over $i \in [1, r]$ excluding the undefined terms: e.g.,
+To simplify notation, we use vector evaluation shorthand for sums over the roots $\mathbf{a}$, and retaining the index shorthand for the fixed poles $\mathbf{p}$: